Will Anderson (fullback)

 Willard August Anderson (May 5, 1897 – April 24, 1982) was an American football player.

+Anderson was born in Muskegon, Michigan, in 1897.
+He attended high school there as well.
+He then enrolled at Syracuse University where he played college football from 1919 to 1922.
+He received Syracuse's Corpse and Coffin football trophy in March 1922.

-A native of Muskegon, Michigan, he played college football at Syracuse and professional football as a fullback for the Rochester Jeffersons in the National Football League (NFL).
+Andersonalso played professional football as a fullback for the Rochester Jeffersons in the National Football League (NFL).
 He appeared in four NFL games, three as a starter, during the 1923 and 1924 seasons.